randinterval/Routee-Java-SDK/readme.md

 ### Testing

-The sdk has been thoroughly tested.
+Unit Tests have been written in JUnit for the SDK.
 To run the tests, simply type
 ```sh
 $ mvn tests
 ```
-Please note that, you need to setup test environment prior to running the tests - You can do so my modifying the src/test/java/net/routee/TestConfiguraiton.Java File.
+Please note that, you need to setup test environment variables  to run the tests - You can do so my modifying src/test/java/net/routee/TestConfiguraiton.Java

+### Contributing

+I would love to have your helping hand on Routee Java SDK!
+I have followed [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), so if you're interesting in contributing please follow the style guide :)